Yale-BIM/f21-assignments/assignment-5/README.md

    a.
 Splits the input data into a training and validation set.

    b.
-Computes normalization parameters for the inputs based on the training data.
+Normalizes the training data such that the pixel values are floats in [0,1] rather than integers in [0,255].

    c.
 Builds a convolutional neural network model with the TensorFlow Keras API to predict whether the input image corresponds to the face of a person or not.
 The output of the